spiffe/spiffe/standards/SPIFFE-ID.md

 ### 2.2.
 Path
 The path component of a SPIFFE ID allows for the unique identification of a given workload.
 The meaning behind the path is left open ended and the responsibility of the administrator to define.

 Paths MAY be hierarchical - similar to filesystem paths.
 The specific meaning of paths is reserved as an exercise to the implementer and are outside the SVID specification.
-However, to reduce ambiguity paths must not end with a trailing `/`.
+However, to reduce ambiguity, paths should not end with a trailing `/`.
 Some examples and conventions are expressed below.

 * Identifying services directly